 Traditionally, insurance companies require a biopsy before an MRI, even though a biopsy has more risks.
-However, at Ezra, you can schedule a prostate MRI with IV contrast any time.
+However, at ezra, you can schedule an MRI of the prostate and 12 other organs any time.

 Despite advances in MRI technology, there will be times when a prostate biopsy is a needed follow-up.
 Fortunately, there is something safer, less painful, and more accurate than prostate biopsy procedures (like TRUS).

 What Is an MRI Fusion Biopsy?

 In a fusion scan, an MRI and transrectal ultrasound team up with a systematic biopsy to allow doctors to pinpoint suspicious lesions in the prostate.
 This low-risk technology leads to greater accuracy in high-grade cancerous lesions.

 There are situations where an MRI carries some risk, such as if you have an implanted medical device, tattoos, dental implants, or metal body modification.
 In this case, ultrasound fusion targeted biopsy can help.

 How a Prostate MRI vs. Biopsy Can Improve Detection